SPootSP/Visualization/README.md

 This is the code for the Visualization course

+only the main.py is needed the others were for ourselves

 required libraries (they have to be installed to execute the program):
 -threading
 -PyQt5.QtWidgets